tarantool/ansible-cartridge/examples/getting-started-app/README.md

 Application code would be placed in `/usr/share/tarantool/${app-name}` directory.
 If you use Tarantool Enterprise, `tarantool` and `tarantoolctl` binaries would be delivered with package and placed there too.
-Otherwise, you need to install Tarantool package manually.
+Otherwise, your RPM package has Tarantool dependency and `yum` (RPM packages manager) would install opensource Tarantool.

 Package also contains `/etc/systemd/system/${app-name}.service` and `/etc/systemd/system/{app-name}@.service` [systemd unit files](https://www.digitalocean.com/community/tutorials/understanding-systemd-units-and-unit-files).